OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-users-partial.md

-### If there is a dispute, can my L2 transaction get reorged / throw out / "yeeted"? {#if-there-is-a-dispute-can-my-l2-transaction-get-reorged--throw-out--yeeted}
+### If there is a dispute, can my L2 transaction get reorged / thrown out / "yeeted"? {#if-there-is-a-dispute-can-my-l2-transaction-get-reorged--thrown-out--yeeted}
 <p>Nope; once an Arbitrum transaction is included on L1, there is no way it can be reorged (unless the L1 itself reorgs, of course).
 A "dispute" involves Validators disagreeing over execution, i.e., the outputted state of a chain.
 The inputs, however, can't be disputed; they are determined by the Inbox on L1.
 (See <a href="https://developer.arbitrum.io/tx-lifecycle">Transaction Lifecycle</a>)</p>